datajournalists/djspring17/classesoutline.md

 - Apr.
 26: Charts and graphics for data analysis **(TBC Neo4j workshop)**
 - May.
 3: GeoSpatial Analysis 1
 - May.
 10: GeoSpatial Analysis 2
 - May.
-17: Newsroom work: story and web authoring editing
+17: Newsroom work: final story and web editing
 - May.
 24: Demo day